 The self-proclaimed “Center of the Universe” is an arty, eclectic neighborhood that is nevertheless quiet and walkable.
 Offering sweeping views of downtown from its Gas Works Park at the northern end of Lake Union, and thanks to the Burke-Gilman Trail which runs alongside the district, Fremont is a busy spot for runners, cyclists, and walkers.

 Home to the University of Washington, the University District shows classic signs of a college town.
 Small, independent stores and restaurants have grown in the area around the campus, and the University Village, an outdoor shopping and dining complex, rests just north of the University.

 Green Lake is more of an outdoorsy place; it has a lake; parks; golfing; The Green Lake Small Craft Center where you can rent kayaks and paddleboards; and at the southern end, there are multiple sports fields, walking paths and a small track.

-is the newly artistic and historically industrial area of town, home to vintage stores, art galleries, and more.
-This neighborhood has the Georgetown Art Attack, a parade at the second Saturday of every month, as well as the famous Hat and Boots gas station turned artwork and the Museum of Flight.
+is the new artistic and historically industrial area of town, home to vintage stores, art galleries, and more.
+This neighborhood has the Georgetown Art Attack, a parade on the second Saturday of every month, as well as the famous Hat and Boots gas station, turned artwork and the Museum of Flight.

 is more sedate and quiet.
 It has been referred to as Little France due to its number of French restaurants, although nowadays there’s more culinary diversity.